Recipe Breakdowns

 Why Classic Negative as the Base

-Classic Negative might seem counterintuitive — it's known for desaturated rendering, while Gold is known for warm saturation.
-But that's exactly why it works:
+Classic Negative seems counterintuitive.
+It's known for desaturated rendering, while Gold is known for warm saturation.
+That tension is exactly why it works:

 2. The desaturation gives you headroom to push Color to +4 without getting unrealistic neon colors.
-The result is rich-but-natural saturation.
+Rich-but-natural saturation, not candy-colored noise.

 If you started with Velvia (already vivid), pushing Color to +4 would produce oversaturated, unnatural results.
 Classic Neg's muted base is the foundation that makes this work.